Code of Conduct for Social Fraternities and Sororities

 - Social Probation is imposed for a specific period of time but not for less than four weeks during a regular academic term.
 The sanction prohibits the organization from sponsoring any organized activity, party, or function on or off campus.
 The organization can have meetings but will not be allowed to use other university resources in any way

-- Probation is for a specific period of time and carries the immediate threat of charter revocation or restriction for any inappropriate actions committed during the term of the The organization may seek and add members but may not enjoy any of the privileges removed under social probation.
+- Probation is for a specific period of time and carries the immediate threat of charter revocation or restriction for any inappropriate actions committed during the term of the the organization may seek and add members but may not enjoy any of the privileges removed under Social probation.

 - Organization Suspension is the temporary removal of university registration usually not for more than one semester in addition to the one in which the behavior occurred.
-While under suspension, the organization may not continue to utilize facilities or property on campus, may not seek or add members, hold or sponsor events in the university community, on or off campus, or enjoy any of the privileges removed under social probation
+While under suspension, the organization may not continue to utilize facilities or property on campus, may not seek or add members, hold or sponsor events in the university community, on or off campus, or enjoy any of the privileges removed under Social probation

-- Organization Expulsion is the permanent removal of university registration for an Charter revocation may be recommended by the Student Conduct Hearing Board but can be imposed only by the Vice President of Student Affairs.
+- Organization Expulsion is the permanent removal of university registration for an Charter revocation may be recommended by the Student Conduct Hearing Board but can be imposed only by the Vice President of Student Affairs or designee.